Can/ULC-1001 INTEGRATED

 About Integrated Systems Testing

-CAN/ULC-S1001 became a legally mandated standard in 2020.
+CAN/ULC-1001 is referenced in the National Building Code (2015) and National Fire Code (2018) and legally mandated in Ontario (Ontario Building Code) and other parts of Canada since 2020.
+And effective January 1, 2026, the Ontario Fire Code will also enforce this standard.
 This standard provides the methodology to confirm that two or more fire protection and life safety systems that are designed to operate together actually function as an integrated system.

 Roddy MacDonald